-Testing of the new Point Defiance Bypass signals and tracks will occur in January and February 2017.
-Watch for trains traveling up to 79 mph between the Tacoma Dome Station and Nisqually, including the tracks that parallel Interstate 5 from South Tacoma, through Lakewood, Joint Base Lewis McChord and DuPont.
+Testing of the new Point Defiance Bypass signals and tracks, which began earlier this year, concludes on the weekend of Feb.
+25-26.
+Over this weekend, trains will be traveling at their fastest speeds of up to 79 mph between the Tacoma Dome Station and Nisqually, including the tracks that parallel Interstate 5 from South Tacoma, through Lakewood, Joint Base Lewis McChord and DuPont.

 WSDOT wants to ensure you stay safe during this testing, so remember: